Uncertainty Quantification for Physics-Informed Neural Networks with Extended Fiducial Inference: Introduction

 \item {\bf Open-source software for uncertainty quantification in PINNs:} We provide an open source software package for uncertainty quantification in PINNs, which can be easily extended to conventional DNNs and other high-dimensional statistical models.

 \end{itemize}

-We note that our approach belongs to the class of imprecise probabilistic techniques \citep{Augustin2014IntroductionTI}.
+\paragraph{Related Work} The proposed method belongs to the class of imprecise probabilistic techniques \citep{Augustin2014IntroductionTI}.
 However, compared to other methods in the class, such as credal Bayesian deep learning \citep{Caprio2023CredalBD}, imprecise Bayesian neural networks \citep{Caprio2023ImpreciseBN}, and other Bayesian neural network-based methods, the key advantage of EFI is that it avoids the need for prior specification while ensuring accurate calibration of predictions.

+Another related line of work concerns uncertainty quantification for machine learning models.
+Beyond the Bayesian and dropout methods noted above, this line includes conformal prediction \citep{Vovk2005AlgorithmicLI}, deep ensembles \citep{Lakshminarayanan2016SimpleAS}, and stochastic deep learning \citep{SunLiang2022kernel, LiangSLiang2022}, among others.
+These methods primarily target predictive uncertainty and are often ineffective or inapplicable for quantifying uncertainty in model parameters.
+In contrast, EFI addresses both predictive uncertainty and parameter uncertainty, and further provides theoretical guarantees for the validity of the resulting prediction and confidence intervals.
+The ability to accurately quantify uncertainty in deep neural network parameters is a distinctive advantage of EFI.